tnyein99/Data-Subset-Spatial-Epidemic-Models/README.md

 # Code Implementation

 For this research, we use R and ARC (slurm cluster computing system from University of Calgary).
 Hence, we need an R and slurm scripts to implement the simulations.
 We used cluster computing since it makes the computational process faster and more efficent.
+For more information about R code functions such as epdidata and epimcmc, you can refer to the epiILM documentation on this channel.